 “What’s with the bags?”
 I asked.

 “Killing two birds with one stone,” Jakob said.
 “We’re going into Kearny.
 We might as well drop some shit off for my father.”

-So…guns or drugs or some other illegal Specter/Kings business then.
-I turned back around in my seat and watched the flowing field of grass out my side of the window.
+So, guns or drugs or some other illegal Specter/King business then.
+I turned back around and watched the flowing field of grass out my side of the window.
 Part of me had been worried that the duffels were full of weapons for us.
-I’d been with Gran and Jennifer while Jakob and Liam made a game plan for today, and I was still clueless as to what we’d actually be doing down in Kearny.
+I’d been with Gran and Jennifer while Jakob and Liam made a game plan for today, and I was still clueless as to what we’d be doing in Kearny.
 Spying on Magnolia Hills?
-Tracking down the assholes that put Dr. Perez in the hospital?
+Tracking down the assholes who put Dr. Perez in the hospital?

 Jakob’s phone rang, and he lifted it from the cup holder between us and brought it to his ear.
 “Where is he?” he asked, not even bothering to say hi.

 I could barely hear the muffled answer, let alone make out the words.